pulimeng/eToxPred/README.md

 To use the trained models for predictinos:
 1. Download and extract the package.
 Make sure `etoxpred.py` and the other two folders (SAscore and toxicity) are in the same folder.
 Otherwise you have to chagne the path in the `etoxpred.py` (line 13 and 14).
-2. Run the eToxPred by `python etoxpred.py -i fda_approved_nr.sdf -o output`
+2. Run the eToxPred by `python etoxpred.py -i example_data.smi -o output`
-  - the first input argument `-i` specifies the input .sdf file which stores the SMILES data.
+  - the first input argument `-i` specifies the input .smi file which stores the SMILES data.
   - the second input argument `-o` specifies the output file to store the predicted SAscores and Tox-scores.
 Note that no file extension is needed since the program will produce two files `output_sa.txt` and `output_tox.txt` to store the predicted values respectively.
 3. The corresponding trianed models are in SAscore and toxicity folders respectively.
 The `trained_model_gpu.pkl` can be used when CUDA is installed and properly configured.